skyv26/skyv26/README.md

 - **Bundle Technologies**: Vite, Webpack, Parcel
 - **Styling**: Ant Design, TailwindCSS, Chakra-UI, styled-components, SASS/SCSS, Bootstrap, CSS3

-## What I'm doing at presently ?
+## What I'm doing presently?

-- 🔭 I’m currently working on full-stack projects using React library on the front-end and Ruby on Rails on the back-end.
+- 🔭 I’m currently working on full-stack projects using the React library on the front end and Ruby on Rails on the back end.
 - 🌱 I’m currently learning SSR, PWA's and CSS frameworks.
 - 👯 I’m looking to collaborate on **Open Source** and **IoT** projects.
 - 💬 Ask me *anything* about `Technology`